The Crime of Drug Manufacturing in California - HS 11379.6

 The penalties will increase if you are convicted of manufacturing large quantities of a substance containing PCP or methamphetamines, or cause another person to sustain a great bodily injury or death.

-To give readers a better understanding of drug manufacturing charges, our California criminal defense lawyers are providing an overview below.
+To give readers a better understanding of drug manufacturing charges, our Los Angeles criminal defense attorneys are providing an overview below.

 Definition of HS 11379.6 Drug Manufacturing